dg5lp/FT8-Helper-2.0/README.md

-FT8-Helper-2.0 is the new release cadidate (RC)
+FT8-Helper-2.1 is the latest release

-New in version 2.0 released on 02.01.2021
+New in version 2.1 released on 21.01.2021

 - Configuration session instead of editing with "notepad".
 - No need of ownloc.txt.
 The configuration is stored in "config.txt".